This is our review of the best harness for Staffordshire Bull Terriers in 2022.

 Staffies are an extremely powerful dog and they do have a tendency to pull, so they need a heavy-duty harness.
 Normal collars can damage your best friend’s trachea and Staffy’s usually don’t do too well with a head collar either, so an anti-pulling harness is often the best way to go with this breed.

 We’ve rounded up the best harnesses for Staffordshire Bull Terriers in the UK right now to help you make the right choice.
+If you are unsure what type of harness you need, see the products below and the reasons why they are the ideal dog harness for Staffordshire bull terriers.

 There’s plenty of reflective material on this option, along with multiple adjustment points for a snug, secure fit and soft padding means no chafing or rubbing.
 Lastly, there’s a 100% money-back guarantee for peace of mind.